The Comedy about a Bank Robbery | Theatre Review

-I went to see another Mischief Theatre Company show and it was great!
+I went to see another Mischief Theatre Company show: The Comedy About a Bank Robbery.
+And it was great!
 My belly hurt from laughing.
-I think the highlights of this play – which is a comedy about a bank robbery don’t you know – was the staging and the set.
+I think the highlight of this play was the staging and the set.
 One word: SUPERB!

 They do a scene on the wall, in office wheeled chairs which roll!

 It’s amazing what they have achieved, and how well it works.

 The play itself is set in 1950s America.
 A bank robber, Mitch, has escaped prison to rob a Hungarian diamond from a bank in Missouri.
 He goes to his swindling girlfriend for help.
 Just as she is attempting to swindle money out of a young pickpocket who she thinks is a lawyer-doctor-rabbi.
 This young pickpocket gets roped into the scheme with her and her on-off boyfriend and all hell breaks loose.

 The majority of the performance is set in two places.
 The bank (run by the swindling girlfriend’s fraudulent father).
 And the girlfriend’s (Carice is her name) flat.